Return to Results

 Nurses in Training during WWII

-United States: 1942-1949.
-A grouping of ephemera related to nurses in training during World War Two.
-Includes five items, and a total of ten discrete objects within those items.
+United States: c.1942.
+A small grouping of ephemera related to nurses in training during World War II.
+Includes four (4) items, including:

 2. Two (2) copies of "Professional Nurses at Work".
 New York: Nursing Information Bureau of the American Nurses Association, 1942.
 Bifolium; measures 8.5" by 4".
 Contains photos of different kinds of nursing (e.g. Operating Room Nurse, Navy Nurse, Industrial Nurse).